mo-fathi/bash-scripting-training/README.md

 # bash-scripting-training
-some training codes for me or any one one wants
+Some training codes for me or any one one wants.
+The scrips based on devops hobbies bash scripting toturial.